IKEA ABROTTEN Mattress Review (2025)

 Returning the mattress doesn’t require re-rolling, but IKEA asks you to protect it during transit using a cover, plastic wrap, or an IKEA mattress bag (available at the delivery counter).
 Return pickup service may incur a fee and is done only if the mattress is clean and undamaged.

-If you choose to keep ABROTTEN, it’s backed by a 10-year manufacturer’s limited warranty.
-While this is standard for the industry, competing brands like Juno offer a 15-year warranty, a longer 120-night sleep trial, free delivery to most locations in Canada, and the option of a full refund with free return pickup for flexibility and peace of mind.
+ABROTTEN is backed by a 10-year manufacturer’s limited warranty.
+This is standard for the mattress industry.
+That said, competing brands like Juno offer a 15-year warranty, a longer 120-night sleep trial, free delivery to most locations in Canada, and the option of a full refund with free return pickup.
+Juno mattresses also come with a free bedding bundle.

 Read Juno Review